srt32/github-team-posts-search/README.md

 ## Limitations

 * The CLI looks at only the most recent 100 team posts.
-* The query is checked direclty against the content doing an exact string match.
+* The query is checked directly against the content doing an exact string match.

 ## Notes